 - When finishing facing edges, sew facing seams together and press in the recommended direction, then overcast the outside edge so it is smoothly finished and the facing is the recommended width.

-To find more resources for your business, home, or family, visit the College of Agricultural, Consumer and Environmental Sciences on the World Wide Web at aces.nmsu.edu.
+To find more resources for your business, home, or family, visit the College of Agricultural, Consumer and Environmental Sciences on the World Wide Web at aces.nmsu.edu/pubs/.

-Contents of publications may be freely reproduced for educational purposes.
+Contents of publications may be freely reproduced, with an appropriate citation, for educational purposes.
 All other rights reserved.
 For permission to use publications for other purposes, contact firstname.lastname@example.org or the authors listed on the publication.

 New Mexico State University is an equal opportunity/affirmative action employer and educator.
 NMSU and the U.S. Department of Agriculture cooperating.